Gelfand-Fuchs cohomology in algebraic geometry and factorization algebras: C∞ Gelfand-Fuchs cohomology and factorization algebras

 \begin{Defi} Let $M$ be a $C^\infty$-manifold of dimension $n$.
 By a {\em $G$-structure} on $M$ we will mean a reduction of structure group of the tangent bundle $T_M$ from $GL_n(\RR)$ to $G$ in the homotopy sense, i.e., a homotopy class of maps $\gamma$ making the diagram

 homotopy commutative.
 Here $\gamma_{TM}$ is the map classifying the tangent bundle $TM$. \end{Defi}

-\begin{prop} Let $A$ be a cdga with a BL-action of $G$. .
-Then, for any $n$-dimensional manifold $M$ with $G$-structure, one can associate to $A$ a locally constant cosheaf of cdga's $\ul A_M$ on $M$ compatible with unramified coverings, so that $\ul A_{\RR^n}$ is the constant cosheaf corresponding to $A$. \end{prop}
+\begin{prop} Let $A$ be a cdga with a BL-action of $G$.
+One can associate with $A$ the following data: \begin{itemize} \item[(1)] For any $n$-dimensional manifold $M$ with $G$-structure, a locally constant cosheaf of cdga's $\ul A_M$ on $M$.